qizhang94/GEOKEYFEM_HM/README.md

 *Sloan, S.W. and Abbo, A.J.
 (1999), Biot consolidation analysis with automatic time stepping and error control Part 2: applications.
 Int.
 J. Numer.
 Anal.
 Meth.
 Geomech., 23: 493-529.*

+In a nutshell, trade-off among **computational efficiency** (Highest: T6 FEM), **spurious oscillations** (numerical instability: NS-FEM, linear interpolation), and **overly rigid solution** (T3 FEM).
+SNS-FEM is in between.

 ## Functionality
 The code simulates a contact problem between a rigid rectangular block with a Mohr-Coulomb soil by using the penalty method (**small deformation**).
 The deformation equation is discretized by using the [Smoothed Finite Element Method](https://www.taylorfrancis.com/books/mono/10.1201/EBK1439820278/smoothed-finite-element-methods-liu-nguyen-trung).
 The direct nodal integration on the smoothing domain is also modified to **stabilized conforming nodal integration (SCNI)**.
 This is reflected in this [file](https://github.com/qizhang94/GEOKEYFEM_HM/blob/main/assemble_stab.m).
-The theory will be available upon the paper is accepted for publication.

 Although the current example only considers the deformation field, the code is designed for hydromechanical coupling analysis (poromechanics).
 Therefore, the [pore pressure stabilization technique](https://doi.org/10.1016/j.cma.2008.05.015) is included.
 In addition, for simplicity, the biot coefficient is set to be `1` and Biot modulus is set to be `infinite`.
 It should be not too difficult to modify our code for a more general case by using relevant pre-defined matrices such as the `Mass matrix` "integral(N^T\*N)" from this [file](https://github.com/qizhang94/GEOKEYFEM_HM/blob/main/pre_assemble_MassN.m).